-- 1. USW/NAWG support the 'Principles for Collaboration in Wheat Breeding and Biotechnology' as also supported by the National Wheat Improvement Committee and adopted by the Public Breeder Subcommittee of the Hard Winter Wheat Improvement Committee, and strongly urge state wheat commissions/wheat breeders/universities with public wheat breeding programs to use and further develop these Principles to guide their collaborations and agreements with private industry.
-(Renewed March 2022) - 2.
-NAWG supports federal funding of advanced breeding technologies for research and science-based education for farmers, researchers, and consumers, in wheat and all U.S. crops.
-(Revised March 2022) - 3.
+1. USW/NAWG support the 'Principles for Collaboration in Wheat Breeding and Biotechnology' as also supported by the National Wheat Improvement Committee and adopted by the Public Breeder Subcommittee of the Hard Winter Wheat Improvement Committee, and strongly urge state wheat commissions/wheat breeders/universities with public wheat

+- breeding programs to use and further develop these Principles to guide their collaborations and agreements with private industry.
+(Renewed November 2024) - 2.
+NAWG supports federal funding of advanced breeding technologies for research and science-based education for farmers, researchers, and consumers, in all U.S. wheat.
+(Revised November 2024) - 3.
 NAWG supports and encourages the development of producer education programs regarding value of certified seed and novel seed traits designed to enhance wheat quality and yield.
-(Revised March 2022) - 4.
-USW-NAWG supports private seed companies and public universities entering into wheat research collaborations that are consistent with the "Principles for Collaborations in Wheat Breeding and Biotechnology" and for recognizing the importance of
+(Renewed November 2024) - 4.
+USW-NAWG supports private seed companies and public universities entering into wheat research collaborations that are consistent with the "Principles for Collaborations in Wheat Breeding and Biotechnology" and for recognizing the importance of public wheat breeding programs and the producer investment and ownership in those programs.
+(Renewed February 2024) - 5.
+NAWG supports the adoption of reasonable science-based thresholds for tolerance and low-level presence for transgenic wheat by the regulation authorities of the United States.
+(Amended February 2024) - 6.
+NAWG supports the NAWG/USW Wheat Breeding Innovation Committee goals and policy statement.
+(Renewed March 2023) - 7.
+NAWG supports educating legislators about the importance of biotech research for agriculture.
+(Renewed March 2023)